 It’s no surprise, Angola’s next president is going to be Joao Lourenco.
-The big question is can the party loyalist and former general usher in any real change in Africa’s third largest economy after his electoral victory?
+The big question is can the party loyalist and former general usher in any real change in Africa’s third largest economy?
 Angola has a per capita GDP of $6,800.
 But, run as a “crony petro-state”, its social indicators are appalling and economy in free-fall.
 Lourenco has promised to crack down on corruption.
 Although not known for personally having sticky fingers, he is part of the system.
 He is the hand-picked successor to José Eduardo dos Santos who has ruled for close to four decades and will remain head of the ruling MPLA party.
 Dos Santos’s billionaire daughter Isabel heads Sonangol, the state oil company, and his son José Filomeno runs the country’s $5 billion sovereign wealth fund.
 Lourenco is generally depicted as the candidate for continuity.
-Yet he will need resources to build his power base, and so the transition may have real impact on the dos Santos family’s business interests.
+Yet he will need resources to build his power base, and so the transition may have real impact on dos Santos business interests.
 The Financial Times suggests the showdown could come with Isabel, whose job “puts her in control of much state revenue”.
 And the family could fight back.
-Rebecca Engebretsen writes in African Arguments that President Filipe Nyusi was elected in Mozambique also on an anti-corruption platform, but has since been troubled by leaks connecting him to prominent fraud cases during his time as a minister.
+Rebecca Engebretsen writes in African Arguments that Filipe Nyusi was elected in Mozambique on an anti-corruption platform, but has since been troubled by leaks connecting him to prominent fraud cases during his time as a minister.
 What is clear is that change is unlikely to come overnight in Angola.

 On a recent visit to Yaoundé, an IRIN journalist was rash enough, over lunch in a modest eatery, to raise Cameroon’s Anglophone crisis with the head of an NGO that works with the country’s youth.
 When the man suggested the main problem lay not between the restive Anglophone minority and French-speaking majority, but between the Anglophones and President Paul Biya, a women at a neighboring table, who turned out to work in Biya’s office, kicked up an almighty fuss and seemed set to have the man arrested.
 So sensitive is this 10-month-old crisis which has paralysed education, led to strikes in two English-speaking parts of the country, and seen dozens of activists and even bishops detained pending trial in military courts, that it cannot be discussed in public.
 Yet it continues to fester.
 At least six schools were set on fire over the past week, reportedly for failing to stick to a declared education strike.
 Earlier in the year, markets and government buildings were targeted.
 The government blames emerging separatist groups.
 Dialogue is moribund.
 According the International Crisis Group’s latest report on the issue, “ahead of presidential elections next year, the resurgence of the Anglophone problem could bring instability.”
 The report added that small secessionist groups that emerged this year are taking advantage of the situation to radicalise the population with support from part of the Anglophone diaspora.
 While the risk of partition of the country is low, the risk of a resurgence of the problem in the form of armed violence is high, as some groups are now advocating that approach.”